 Patients looking for a specific pre-injection plan of care may request a virtual consultation with Dr. Lavinia Chong prior to their appointment.
 Our patient care coordinator will provide an approximate fee proposal based upon your consultation, and will confirm that we have enough time held at your next scheduled treatment date to complete the proposed treatment plan. *Please see below for additional instructions on the application of your topical anesthetic.

 Application of Topical Anesthetic

-- Prior to arriving for your appointment, you will prepare the treatment surface by cleansing your face/neck with a gentle cleanser.
-Take care to remove all oils, makeup and debris from the surface of the skin, and then pat dry with a clean towel.
+Prior to arriving for your appointment, prepare the treatment area by cleansing with a gentle cleanser.
+Take care to remove all oils, makeup and debris from the surface, and then pat dry with a clean towel.

 - Apply a thin layer of topical anesthetic* to the area you would like to treat.
 We advise wearing a glove for application, or to apply utilizing a Q-tip.
 Take care to not apply too close to the eye area.
 Please also take care to not rub product in your eyes.
 If applying topical anesthetic to your lips, take care not to lick your lips (do not ingest/swallow the topical anesthetic).
 Please wash your hands thoroughly following application.